kuty007/advprog/Ex2/README.md

 ![Memory Usage](https://github.com/haimgoldfisher/Adv_Prog/blob/main/Ex2/X10_than_primeCounter.jpg?raw=true)
-We achieved this time using 5 threads and chunks of size 2000000 for bigger input טou can adjust the number of threads to the capabilities of your computer (The number of cores).
+We achieved this time using 5 threads and chunks of size 2000000 for bigger input you can adjust the number of threads to the capabilities of your computer (The number of cores).

 ## Memory Usage Verification